kolov/doorman/README.md

 `login` constructs a login URL based on the configuration.
 It is up to the application set up a login endpoint that redirects the user  to this URL.
 `callback` handles th OAuth callback after successful authentication.
 It first retrieves an access token, than user details.
-It needs an `OAuthUserManager` to create a user from the OAuth user attributes.
+It is up to the application to handle the OAuth2 user data.

 ```scala
 trait OauthEndpoints[F[_], User] {